okgrow/analytics/README.md

 # Complete analytics integration for Meteor
 Use one API thanks to Segment.io's [analytics.js](https://segment.com/docs/libraries/analytics.js/) to record and send your data from your Meteor app to your analytics platforms.

+## Analytics 2.0.0+
+Our Analytics package has been rewritten to be router agnostic.
+You should be able to use this package with any router that you use with Meteor app.
+We have tested and used our Analytics package with iron-router, flow-router, and react-router.
+You can view and test this out in our iron-router, flow-router and react-router example apps located in the `examples` folder.

 ### Pre Meteor 1.3.1
 For Meteor Apps older than v1.3.1, please use [v1.0.9](https://github.com/okgrow/analytics/releases/tag/v1.0.9) of this package.
 Going forward this package will officially only be supporting Meteor Apps >= v1.3.1